 Insulin is important in the regulation of plasma glucose levels and depletion in the level of insulin triggers the conversion of stored glycogen into glucose causing hyperglycemia.

 Juvenile diabetes is commonly discovered when the child suffers of ketoacidosis, the mechanism of ketoacidosis is:

-- Loss of glucose in urine & inability of the cells to utilize the glucose due to insulin deficiency causes a state of starvation to the body.
+- Loss of glucose in urine and inability of the cells to utilize the glucose due to insulin deficiency causes a state of starvation in the body.
 When the body detects this depletion in glucose levels, hormonal compensatory mechanisms are thus triggered and increase the catabolism by accelerating lipolysis and lipogenesis.
 There is an increase in plasma concentration of free fatty acids, lipids, and triglycerides.
 They are readily converted into ketone bodies such as acetoacetate and β-hydroxybutyrate that cause ketoacidosis and ketonuria.

 - Respiratory compensation to combat the metabolic acidosis sets in and the patient begins to take deep rapid breathes.
 The breath has a characteristic acetone smell due to non-enzymatic conversion of acetoacetate to acetone.